-The general viewscapes of the project area are mostly agricultural and wetlands with some country residential.
+The general viewscapes of the project area are mostly agricultural and wetlands with residential and country residential areas.

 2.6 Soils

 We examined the soils shapefile provided by Rocky View County, which provides a line file of soil classifications and correlated the data to MacMillan (1987).